 F4 once will layout the graph in a linear pattern.
 Pressing

 F4 again lays out the graph in a waterfall pattern.
-In the waterfall pattern, Gaea will intelligently try to figure out the junctions in the graph and stagger the subsequence nodes accordingly.
+In the waterfall pattern, Gaea will intelligently try to figure out the junctions in the graph and stagger the subsequent nodes accordingly.

 You can layout portions of a graph by selecting the nodes you want to organize.
-If none are selected, the entire graph will be organized.
+If no node is selected, the entire graph will be organized.

 While Gaea will try to organize the graph as efficiently and tightly as possible, it cannot anticipate all patterns.
-It is recommended that you apply auto-layout to portions of the graph at a time - especially those with separate concerns or plenty of branching - to prevent your entire graph from becoming organized too tightly.
+It is recommended that you apply auto-layout to portions of the graph at a time - especially those with separate concerns or several branches - to prevent your entire graph from becoming organized too tightly.